tragicmuffin/assembly-plus/Doc.md

 Use `con uint8 BAR = 23;` to create a constant.
 The `con` keyword must always be followed by the variable type.
 Constants must be set when they are declared.

 ### `print`
-Use `print "Hello, World!";` to print a string to stdout. `print` can only print strings and will not create a new line unless `\n` is included.
+Use `print "Hello, World!";` to print a string to stdout followed by a new line. `print` can print any data type, but will print the ASCII equivalent characters for each byte.

 ----
 ### Control Flow